Subscribe to Kiki’s Youtube channel.

 Read the Blog post interview with Kiki at Freehold Studio Theatre.

-Kiki has appeared in commercials, industrials, voiceover and print for Super Supplement, Edison Utility, Bank of America, Nintendo, Valley View Casino, Cymer, Intel, Microsoft and the California Grape Commission among others.
-Kiki hosted the 2016 & 2017 La Jolla International Fashion Film Festival and Lunar New Year Tet Festival at the Qualcomm Stadium.
-She produced, co-directed and acted in the short films "Fung Family Feast" for HBO's Visionaries Contest and “Sweet and Sour Chicks” for NBC Universal Short Fest.
-She is fluent in Cantonese.
+Kiki has appeared in commercials, industrials, voiceover and print for Super Supplement, Edison Utility, Bank of America, Nintendo, Valley View Casino, Cymer, Intel, Microsoft and the California Grape Commission among others .
+She produced, co-directed and acted in the short films "Fung Family Feast" for HBO's Visionaries Contest and “Sweet and Sour Chicks” for NBC Universal Short Fest, an official selection at the Portland Comedy Film Festival nominated for the Best Comedy Series Episode Award.